mixxxdj/manual/source/chapters/microphones.rst

 Loopback Input
 ^^^^^^^^^^^^^^
 Some audio interfaces that support :ref:`microphones-direct-monitoring` have a loopback input feature.
-This adds Mixxx's output to the microphone input that the audio interface sends to the computer.
-Configuring Mixxx to record and broadcast a loopback input is easier to set up than configuring :ref:`microphones-latency-compensation`.
+They add Mixxx's output to the microphone signal before sending it to the computer.
+This makes it easier to set up Mixxx with direct monitoring than configuring :ref:`microphones-latency-compensation`.

 .. figure:: ../_static/direct-monitor-loopback-signal-path.png
    :align: center